-This program of study consists of approximately 1600 hours of classroom, clinical, and a field internship, and continues for approximately 12 consecutive months.
+This is a HYBRID program of study, and consists of approximately 1600 hours of classroom/lab, clinical, and a field internship, and continues for approximately 12 consecutive months.
 Admission to the program is limited.
 Interested students are encouraged to meet with the Program Director for advising.
 The curriculum meets or exceeds the National EMS Education Standards.